I'm happy to release the third edition of:

 The Epub format has a couple of advantages and I recommend it for most users.
 It is very small coming in at less than a megabyte in size.
 It provides the greatest level of navigation having an interactive table of contents which includes subheadings.
 This makes it easier to navigate to specific parts of the book.
 Also, because it is an ebook, it can be searched.
 There are many apps which support Epub books including Voice Dream Reader, Dolphin Easy Reader, the Books and Kindle apps, and many others.

 For people who might struggle with electronic documents, I'm delighted to say that a narrated version of this book is available in a zipped mp3 format.
-Thanks to the quick action and generosity of Harrison Tew at the Eleven Labs company, you can enjoy hearing the book read by a high quality and very natural sounding male American voice.
+Thanks to the quick action and generosity of Harrison Tu and the Eleven Labs company, you can enjoy hearing the book read by a high quality and very natural sounding male American voice.
 Harrison picked a speed which should be easy for people to understand.
 Most apps and devices capable of playing the book will offer a way to increase the speed to what you prefer without sacrificing any clarity.
 I'm thrilled that this is available on the day of publication.
 To process the book which took years for me to write into well-narrated audio took around two hours for the artificial intelligence at Eleven Labs.
 We truly live in an age of wonders.

 The size of the zip file containing this version of the book is around 1.6 gigabytes.
 There are over 300 files of varying lengths, so I recommend that people use an app designed to play such audiobooks in their zip files rather than uncompressing the files into a folder.
 The Bookplayer app, developed by Gianni Carlo, is simple to use and offered freely in the app store.
 Once the book is imported into the app, you can flick left and right through the files and double tap on the one you want to play.
 While the file plays, controls to adjust speed, pause, skip to next and previous file, etc, will be available.
 Simply dismiss the player to pick another file from the larger collection.
 Similar apps should be available for most computers.
 This audiobook should also work on various accessible book readers capable of handling audiobooks.